neilm813/example-robust-react-project-structure/README.md

 This project serves as an example of how to structure a full-stack react project with an explanation of the choices made below.

+[See initial project creation steps here](./notes/project-setup.md) and then read the rest of this to understand the rationale behind the rest of the project structure and choices.

 ## TypeScript Note

 As you start building larger projects, TypeScript (TS) becomes more necessary to keep the bugs at bay and have a good developer experience (DX).
 This example doesn't use TS because it is meant to be more of a stepping stone example.